-Lately my time has been consumed by helping to build, and designing and completing the paint scheme for the titanic (it's huge AND shaped like a ship) boulder that we're building in my local gym, Rockquest.
-(Photos to come soon) The case study I've been developing with my friend Jon is about to begin it's voyage, and my own climbing has been both frustratingly sporadic and encouragingly strong.
+Lately my time has been consumed by helping to build, design, and complete the paint scheme for the titanic (it's huge AND shaped like a ship) boulder that we're building in my local gym, Rockquest.
+The case study I've been developing with my friend Jon is about to begin it's voyage, and my own climbing has been both frustratingly sporadic and encouragingly strong.
 One thing that doesn't seem to have slowed is the reading of this blog, which has actually steadily grown.
 More readers are asking great questions, which has prompted me to decide to periodically answer as many as I can, in addition to my regular posts.
 We'll start this new section off with Carlos, who is obviously amped about training.

 Hope all is well.